kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Human Judgment in Features

-Features encode assumptions.
+Features encode assumptions
-Assumptions guide learning.
+Assumptions guide learning
 Reflection reduces harm

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.